![]() |

 Instead, the TCM Herbal Tutor software takes the place of conventional exams, and overcomes most of their disadvantages:

-Over the past 10 years, whenever a student graduates from one of our courses, I ask that student to give us feedback about how our software and our curriculum might be improved.
+Over the past 15 years, whenever a student graduates from one of our courses, I ask that student to give us feedback about how our software and our curriculum might be improved.
 The following sections outline guidelines for students that are closely based on what successful graduates of our courses have done in the past.
 Our goal: helping you become the most effective practitioner you are capable of becomingAt no time did we ever add complexity to the requirements for this course merely to make it more academically impressive.
 (I'm probably the first person to squawk whenever I suspect some academic elitist is trying to impress me with esoterica of no practical value.)
 The primary and ultimate criterion for our curriculum design is whether or not it improves clinical results and outcomes.
 Here's my own personal experience: When we first created a usable version of the TCM Herbal Tutor, I resisted using it myself, because I thought I "knew it all".
 After all, I had been in practice for over 15 years at that time.
 However, Curt Kruse, my research associate, insisted that we both drill through the program from start to finish, just as we would later require of our students.
 It was a humbling experience for me.
-I gained insights about recognizing patterns that I had seen rarely or never, such as the severe Virulent Heat (Wen Bing) patterns, and a few years later I was able to actually use this information successfully in several near-death cases; I also noticed that my clinical evaluation skills became sharper.
+I gained insights about recognizing patterns that I had seen rarely or never, such as the severe Virulent Heat (Wen Bing Ying- and Xue-levels) patterns, and a few years later I was able to actually use this information successfully in several near-death cases; I also noticed that my clinical evaluation skills became sharper.
 If you are seeking a quick and easy way to become certified, our school is not the right choice for you.
 However, if you have an aptitude for Chinese herbology and the motivation to become the most effective practitioner you are capable of becoming, we welcome your application for admission.
-We offer a limited number of scholarships to students based on a combination of financial need and academic merit, especially to students from developing foreign countries who will be providing health care to underserved populations.
 Checklist for getting startedNote: Requirements and features of Level-1 and Level 1-H (Family Health Educator program intended for individuals primarily interested in improving their own health and that of family members) are identical except where indicated otherwise.
 See courses and certification options for a comparison of similarities and differences of these two programs.
 To prepare your admission application, complete the following steps:

 |